 (Ord.
 Sec.
 382.415).

 Single-family residents can recycle all of these items curbside in their recycle cart:

 Mail, office and school paper

 Brown paper bags

 Corrugated cardboard (must be flat and cut 2’ by 3’ or smaller)

 Aluminum baking pans

-Empty aerosol cans—if you’re not sure if a can is completely empty, please treat as household hazardous waste
+Empty aerosol cans—if you’re not sure if a can is completely empty, please treat cans that are not empty as household hazardous waste

 PLASTICS & STYROFOAM